ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Type:
 : Boolean

-If true, it specifies that a Message should be delivered to the other side after the previous Message which was passed to the same Connection via the Send
+If true, it specifies that the receiver-side transport system should only deliver the Message to the receiving application after the previous Message which was passed to the same Connection via the Send
 Action.
-If false, the Message may be delivered out of order.
+If false, the Message may be delivered to the receiving application out of order.
 This property is used for protocols that support preservation of data ordering, see {{prop-ordering}}, but allow out-of-order delivery for certain messages.